bitcraft/tailor/README.md

 This project aims for Windows, OS X, and Linux compatibility, but not all features are supported on each platform now.
-Currently, full features are available on OS X and Linux;  camera capture is currently unavailable on Windows, but it is being worked on.
+Currently, full features are available on OS X and Linux; certain camera features are not stable on Windows, but webcams work well.

 The name "tailor" is currently just a stand-in and may change at any time.